Revant-Annam/RISC-V_vsd_AR_week2/Labs/README.md

 4.  **Final Result Calculation (Addition loop)**
     * **Behavior**: Before the loops start, the final result of `0` is stored in register `x17`.
 And the value of the x17 register increases as it enters the first loop which goes till `x11` reaches value of 43.
     * **Waveform Observation**: The **`OUT`** signal, which is connected to `x17` is 0 in the writeback stage of the 5th instruction which is the 5+(6-1) = 10 cycles.
 Further we can observe in the waveform that the `OUT` signal is incremented every 6 cycles this happens because when the branch instruction is executed in the previous stages the next instructions have already entered the pipeline.
 So the updated `PC` target enters the instruction fetch `a0` stage so for every increment of the `OUT` variable (write back) it takes 6 cycles.
-The `PC` when the branch stage is executed is `24` which -8 is 16 which is why when write back stage happens the PC changes from 32 to 16.
+When the bne instruction (at PC=24) is executed in stage a3, the CPU_taken_br_a3 signal is asserted.
+This immediately instructs the fetch stage to update its PC on the next clock edge.
+We can observe the CPU_pc_a0 value jumping from its speculative value of 36 down to the branch target of 16, flushing the intermediate instructions.

 5.  **Program Repetition (The Outer Loop)**
     * **Behavior**: The final instruction in the program is an unconditional branch that forces the processor to restart its main calculation, creating an infinite loop.